Peter MacKeith Climbing Grant

 Grant funding

 Five percent of the fund is available for grants each year.
-Grant Proposals are due March 1st.
 The fund is not allowed to drop below $10,000.

 Requirements for submitting a Proposal

-1. All recipients must have been Alaska Alpine Club members for at least one year prior to receiving the grant.
+1. All recipients must have been Alaska Alpine Club members for at least one year before receiving the grant.
 Expedition members who are not members of the Alaska Alpine Club are not eligible.

-1. Names, addresses and Resume of climbing experience for each expedition member, including those that are not members of the Alaska Alpine Club and do not receive a grant.
+• Names, emails, addresses, and resumes of climbing experience for each expedition member, including those who are not members of the Alaska Alpine Club and do not receive a grant.

 1. Expeditions are not limited to Alaska or to the United States.